GovTechSIOT/DECADA_PLAYBOOK/docs/Dev_Con/Service.md

 - Gain an overview of their device inventory and message dynamics (i.e. real-time statistics of device behaviors and connections such as device event reporting  failures, number of message sent by and the network status of devices)
 - Develop their own application for data presentation via the dashboarding functions.

 **<u>Via DECADA Management Portal</u>**

+To review and develop your own application for data presentation , Agencies will need to have a DECADA Management Portal account.
+If Agencies do not have the access, please contact GovTech for the creation of account with the necessary functionality access.

+**<u>Via DECADA Management Portal</u>**